Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Honest Causal Inference

-where the latter rejection rule follows from combining the two local rejection rules in \eqref{eq:rejectionRule_minus} and \eqref{eq:rejectionRule_plus}.
-This generalizes the idea of confidence interval inclusion \citep[cf.][Ch.~3]{Wellek_2002} to the case of simultaneous inference.
-By \eqref{eq:infSCB_plus_coverage_practical}, \eqref{eq:infSCB_minus_coverage_practical} and the fact that a type-I-error can only occur for one of the two local tests, the overall size of combined test is controlled at level $\alpha$:
+where the latter rejection rule follows from combining the two rejection rules in \eqref{eq:rejectionRule_minus} and \eqref{eq:rejectionRule_plus}.
+This generalizes the idea of confidence interval inclusion \citep[cf.][Ch.~3]{Wellek_2002} to the case of simultaneous confidence bands.
+By Corollary \ref{cor:SCBs_Interpolation} and the IUT principle, the overall size is controlled at level $\alpha$.